Why Are Black Cars So Hard To Wash and Keep Clean?

 Recently, I just washed my Peugeot.
 Just a few minutes after I washed it, the rain started.
 Even though it wasn’t really raining, only a few drops and my car was dirty again.

-Mostly, summer rains leave brownish color on the car because of all the dirt (dust particles, etc.) that comes with the rain.
+Mostly, summer rains leave a brownish color on the car because of all the dirt (dust particles, etc.) that comes with the rain.

 Even if the rain is “clean” and doesn’t come with the dust trapped inside the water, roads will become very dirty.
 The final result is the same – dirty car again.